j-tkrs/j-tkrs/README.md

 - 👋 Hi, I’m @j-tkrs
 - 👀 I’m interested in ... learning!
 - 🌱 I’m currently learning ...
-Cyber/Info Sec, Network Engineering, Scripting/Python
+Cyber Sec, Technical Development Engineering, Automation and Scripting
 - 💞️ I’m looking to collaborate on ... anything?
 - 📫 How to reach me ... you already did.